 We’d seen the Cobb barbecue at countless camping shows and we regularly got comments from people who said they loved it.
 So, it was high time we gave this shiny, table-top, do-it-all stove and barbecue a test.

 The Cobb was initially designed as an electricity-free cooking system for people in rural areas in Africa, and the initial fuel source for the Cobb was dry corn-cobs, abundant in rural Africa – hence the name.

 The oven has been developed into its present incarnation, which is fairly light (about 4kg) and portable.
 Instead of corn-cobs, it works on charcoal briquettes, lumpwood charcoal or its own ‘cobblestone’.
 As well as the standard Cobb, there are also compact, Supreme (oval and large enough to take two whole chickens), Pro (steel rather than mesh bottom section) and gas versions.
 Prices range from around £100 to more than £200.

 As you can see from the cutaway picture, the Cobb is made up of an outer ‘shell’, which stays cool when cooking.
 Inside, a stainless steel bowl holds a metal basket, which you fill with your fuel.
 Firelighters sit in the bowl under the basket.

 Once your fuel is going, you place the grill and lid on the oven to heat up.
 The grill is a slightly convex non-stick plate with holes.
 Oils run down to the sides, through the holes and into the outer section of the steel bowl.
 That means you don’t get oil on the charcoal, so no flame or smoke and healthier food.

-There’s a range of accessories for different types of cooking, including a frying pan, a griddle and a roasting rack.
-You can bake, smoke, make stews and paella or just use it as a barbecue.
+There’s a range of accessories for different types of cooking, including a frying pan, a griddle and a pizza stone.
+You can bake, smoke, make stews and paella in the saute pan or just use it as a barbecue.
+Oh, and there’s even a kettle!

 Putting the Cobb to the test